Edgar Mitchell: Post-NASA career

 From 1974 to 1978, he was president of the Palm Beach, Florida-based Edgar Mitchell Corporation.
 In 1975, he moved to nearby Lantana, Florida, where he resided for the rest of his life.
 He co-founded the Association of Space Explorers in 1983 and later served as chairman of the Mitchell Communications Company.

+Mitchell's heretofore undisclosed experimentation with LSD was reported by writer David Jay Brown in The New Science of Psychedelics: At the Nexus of Culture, Consciousness, and Spirituality (2013).
+Although he favorably compared the sensations of the psychedelic experience to his time in zero gravity, it remains unclear if his use preceded or followed Apollo 14.

 In 1997, Mitchell was interviewed for NASA's oral history program.
 In one excerpt from that, he talked about how he was drawn to the space program:

 On June 29, 2011, the federal government of the United States filed a lawsuit against Mitchell in the United States district court in Miami, Florida after discovering that he placed a camera used on Apollo 14 for auction at the auction house Bonhams.
 The litigation requested the camera be returned to NASA.
 Mitchell's position was that NASA had given him the camera as a gift upon the completion of the Apollo 14 mission.
 Bonhams withdrew the camera from auction.
 In October 2011, attorneys representing the government and Mitchell reached a settlement agreement, and Mitchell agreed to return the camera to NASA, which in turn would donate it for display at the National Air and Space Museum.
 On September 20, 2012, Congress enacted H.R.
 4158, confirming full ownership rights of artifacts to astronauts on Apollo (and Mercury and Gemini) space missions.